What to check if you’re buying a house with oil central heating

 What is the tank size?

-The size of the tank is also crucial.
-“Generally speaking, you need a capacity of 500 litres per bedroom, plus another 500 for the other living spaces,” says Matthew.
-“So, a three-bedroom house should have a tank capacity of at least 2,000 litres.
-Otherwise, you’re going to need to arrange more deliveries and keep a closer eye on your tank’s oil level.”
+“Generally speaking, you need a capacity of 500 litres per bedroom, plus another 500 for the other living spaces,” says Farrow.
+“So a three-bedroom house should have a tank capacity of at least 2,000 litres.
+Otherwise, you’ll need more frequent deliveries and closer monitoring of your tank’s oil level.”

 Is it compliant with building regulations?